-Join Penrith Con’s youth contemporary vocal ensemble for 13-19 year olds for the opportunity to sing alongside other talented upcoming vocalists.
+Join Penrith Con’s youth contemporary vocal ensemble for 11 to 16 year-olds for the opportunity to sing alongside other talented upcoming vocalists.
 Singing arrangements of popular favourites from your contribution, work together with your peers to create your own sounds.
 Learn the craft of singing in a small ensemble, blending work as well as solo skills within a group.

 We invite all young vocalists to join!
 Depending on enrolments, separate male and female groups will be formed.

 - A mixture of solo and ensemble work (harmonies, blending, solo and ensemble techniques)

 - Opportunities to perform for the public – be the vocal showcase of Penrith Con, gigs, promotional and seasonal e.g. Christmas) events

 - Students contribution to the arrangement of music.
 Learn to create unique sounds.

 - Work with vocal professionals

 January 2021 update: Unfortunately, due to COVID-19, High Street Broadway is currently suspended.

 The regular enrolment process is outlined below.
 However, please note we are not accepting any enrolments at this stage.
 If you are interested in Pop Vox, please email us at email@example.com.

 How to Enrol: